Skip to Content

 Middle falls at stony brook with beautiful fall colors

-In addition to the waterfalls, take note of the beautiful surroundings in the Gorge.
-Summer and fall offer incredible vegetation that line the walls of the Gorge Trail.
+In addition to the waterfalls, look around at the beautiful surroundings in the gorge.
+Summer and fall showcase incredible vegetation that line the walls and from this vantage point, you can truly appreciate the beauty of Stony Brook.

 5. Upper Falls